Saudi Arabia, Bahrain target Iran at Arab League meeting

 "The Lebanese Republic, in spite of our relations with it as a brotherly Arab nation... is under the total control of this terrorist party," Sheikh Khalid said.

+In the resolution, the Arab ministers said they would hold "the terrorist Lebanese Hezbollah ... responsible for supporting terrorism and terrorist organisations in Arab countries with modern weapons and ballistic missiles".

+Arab League chief Ahmed Abul Gheit said Lebanon was among the countries that voted in favour of the resolution, except for the points in which Hezbollah was mentioned.

-The ministers were also due to discuss a pipeline fire in Bahrain on Nov 10, accusing Iran of responsibility.
+The ministers also condemned a pipeline fire in Bahrain on Nov 10, calling it "a terrorist act by a group supported by Iran and the Iranian revolutionary guard".

 Saudi Arabia's powerful Crown Prince Mohammed bin Salman has accused Tehran of "direct military aggression" against the kingdom by supplying the Yemen rebels with ballistic missiles, but Tehran has denied any involvement.

-Bahrain and the United Arab Emirates supported the Saudi request for the extraordinary meeting, which was also approved by Djibouti, the current chair of the pan-Arab bloc, according to a memorandum seen by AFP.
+Bahrain and the UAE supported the Saudi request for the extraordinary meeting, which was also approved by Djibouti, the current chair of the pan-Arab bloc, according to a memorandum seen by AFP.

 Saudi-Iranian tensions have escalated over Lebanese Prime Minister Saad Hariri's shock resignation, also on Nov 4, in a statement from Riyadh in which he cited Iran's "grip" on his country and threats to his life.

-In Syria, Hezbollah has fought to defend the government of President Bashar al-Assad, also an ally of Iran.
+In Syria, Hezbollah has fought to defend the government of President Bashar al-Assad, also an ally of Tehran.